amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 for his arguments regarding the first-person pronominal roots, it is necessary (even at the cost of lucidity) to discuss the second-person pronouns first.
-But it must be noted that the discussion of the second-person pronouns in this section and the discussion on the first-person pronouns in the subsequent section are two parts of the same discussion.
+But it must be noted that the discussion of the second-person pronouns in this section and the discussion of the first-person pronouns in the subsequent section are two parts of the same discussion.

 ### Dravidian Languages